-Arianne (from Still Parenting) says she bought hers at Kmart; I found mine at the dollar store.
+*Arianne (from Still Parenting) says she bought her notebook dividers at Kmart; I found mine at the dollar store.
 They both cost 2 bucks per packet.

 We took our scissors to our dividers, cutting them into small pieces for our suncatchers.